 - When you're looking for facts to back up advocacy for or against legislation or policy.
 If you're advocating for legislation or policy that would address the subject of your complaint, your chances of success will be far greater if you have documentation of the practice or condition you want to change.

-The Voting Rights Act was passed at least partially because Civil Rights Movement activists were able to produce documentation of clear discrimination against potential black voters in the South.
-Illiterate whites were regularly allowed to register, while African-Americans with college degrees were consistently turned away.
+The Voting Rights Act was passed at least partially because Civil Rights Movement activists were able to produce documentation of clear discrimination against potential Black voters in the South.
+Illiterate White people were regularly allowed to register, while Black people with college degrees were consistently turned away.
 Faced with the evidence of this practice, the federal government had little choice but to yield to public opinion and act to rectify the situation.

 - When you're trying to convince an organization to change its procedures or policies.
 If the staff of the welfare office often humiliates welfare recipients, for example, bringing documentation to the administrator in charge may be enough to change organizational policy about the treatment of clients.